From 2020 to 2021, the value of Guatemala’s exports expanded by 19.2% from $11.4 billion.

 Guatemala incurred the highest trade deficits with the following countries.

-Among Guatemala’s trading partners that cause the greatest negative trade balances, Guatemalan deficits with South Korea (up 96.4%), India (up 86.3%) and the United States of America (up 72.6%) grew at the fastest pace from 2020 to 2021.
+Among Guatemala’s trading partners that cause the greatest negative trade balances, Guatemalan deficits with Germany (up 16.4%), Panama (up 7.1%) and Argentina (up 6.8%) grew at the fastest pace from 2022 to 2023.

 These cashflow deficiencies clearly indicate Guatemala’s competitive disadvantages with the above countries, but also represent key opportunities for Guatemala to develop country-specific strategies to strengthen its overall position in international trade.